spotify/cstar/README.md

 The command is the name of a script located in either `/usr/lib/cstar/commands` or in `~/.cstar/commands`.
 This script will be uploaded to all nodes in the cluster and executed.
 File suffixes are stripped.
 The requirements of the script are described below.
 Cstar comes pre-packaged with one script file called ``run`` which takes a single parameter ``--command`` - see examples below.

 Some additional switches to control cstar:

-* One can override the parallelism specified in a script by setting the switches `--cluster-parallelism`, `--dc-parallelism` and `--strategy`.
+* One can override the parallelism specified in a script by setting the switches `--cluster-parallel`, `--dc-parallel` and `--strategy`.

 There are two special case invocations: